Oneo64/The-Mirk-of-Agmundr/Characters/Gunnarr.md

 Gunnarr is an explorer from a wealthy family.

 ## Appearance
 Gunnarr has long, golden-blond hair, young-looking blue eyes, and smooth skin.
 He has an angular jawline.
 He wears dark blue clothing and a dark cloak.

-In combat, Gunnarr wears a spectacle helmet and a maille shirt.
+In combat, he wears a spectacle helmet and a maille shirt.
 He wields a spear and shield.

 ## Personality
-WIP
+Gunnarr is a calm yet curious adventurer.
+Despite his young appearance, he is fearless and will not back down in the face of danger.
+However, he is a little narcissistic, thinking he should have at least a bit of attention wherever he goes.

 ## Abilities
 ### Physicality
 Gunnarr is very good with his spear combat, being trained in both shielded and shieldless styles.
+He can also wrestle well.

+### Rægtafl
+Gunnarr knows how to play Rægtafl.